tak-9/weather/README.md

 The weather for the current location is displayed, if you allow it.

 3. Enter a city name in the text field and click icon (or press enter key) to search.
+Error message is displaed when the city is not found.

 4. Click the location icon to detect the current location and search.